10 product recommendation quiz examples by industry

 The overwhelming choice of products in your store can drive customers away or put a strain on your customer support.
 While there are specialist stores that require in-person expertise (think engineering solutions), most brands can significantly reduce their support load and lift conversion by adding a quiz that does the consultation for them.
 For the broader strategy of how a quiz fits into a complete funnel, see our step-by-step funnel build guide.
 For 11 real funnels using this pattern, see our real funnel examples.

-1. Skincare brands
+1. Skincare quiz

 Do your customers know which products are right for their skin type?
 Do they know how to care for their skin at different stages of life?
 Most don’t, and that’s where the quiz earns its keep.
 A short diagnostic can map the customer to a routine: which products to use, in which order, and when.
 Results can be organised into routine slots, and the customer can add the entire routine to cart in one click.
+For the full category playbook, see our skincare quiz guide for Shopify and WooCommerce.

 Live example: Skincare quiz

-2. Haircare brands
+2. Haircare quiz

 Hair type, density, colour treatment history and styling habits all matter when picking shampoo, conditioner and treatments.
 A quiz captures all of it in 60 seconds, recommends products that suit the customer’s specific hair condition, and can layer in routine advice based on the answers given.